Last updated on June 25, 2025

 Plains x11

-This GW deck is centered around Gondor, so you’ll have Aragorn, Hobbits, Gandalf and all the free peoples of Middle-earth united against the forces of Sauron.
-Mechanically there’s a food/token theme present, which is the archetype of this collection.
+This GW deck is centered around Gondor, so youโll have Aragorn, Hobbits, Gandalf and all the free peoples of Middle-earth united against the forces of Sauron.
+Mechanically thereโs a food/token theme present, which is the archetype of this collection.
 Thematically, the deck plays very well and it has some interesting cards for Commander too.
-It’s not Standard legal though, because the Lord of the Rings collection was designed to be played only in eternal formats like Modern, Legacy and EDH.
-Value cards from this deck include Gandalf, White Rider, Aragorn and Arwen, Wed, Galadriel, Gift-Giver and Bilbo's Ring, cards that see some play in Commander and can be interesting to build around.
+Itโs not Standard-legal though, because the Lord of the Rings collection was designed to be played only in Eternal formats like Modern, Legacy, and EDH.
+Value cards from this deck include Gandalf, White Rider, Aragorn and Arwen, Wed, Galadriel, Gift-Giver, and Bilbo's Ring, cards that see some play in Commander and can be interesting to build around.

 Creature (23)